AirshipWeb/airship-website/src/pages/blog/airship-update-august-2020.md

 Are you evaluating Airship or using Airship in production?
 We want to learn from your experience!
 Take the [_Airship User Survey_](https://www.surveymonkey.com/r/YKZ9NC2); the Working Committee reviews each response and helps us to grow and mature Airship.
-We will present the 2020 survey results at the Fall Summit in November.
+We will present the 2020 survey results at the Fall Summit in October.
 Take the [_Airship User Survey_](https://www.surveymonkey.com/r/YKZ9NC2) today to be included in this round of analysis.

 <br>